Two boxing gloves are about to hit, and two flags are behind them — one has Surfshark's logo, and the other has an IPVanish logo.

 What’s better than IPVanish?

 Surfshark is a great VPN alternative with a feature-heavy bundle and often provides a better quality of service.
-Surfshark has gone through three separate audits to show they’re serious about keeping your privacy intact.
+Surfshark has gone through four separate audits to show they’re serious about keeping your privacy intact.

 Is Surfshark more trustworthy than IPVanish?